chamilad/kibana-prometheus-exporter/README.md

 | `kibana_requests_total` | Kibana total request count | Gauge |

 ## TODO
-1. Test edge cases more
+1. Test other versions and edge cases more
+2. Come up with a way to keep up with Kibana API changes
-2. Add more metrics related to the scrape job itself
+3. Add more metrics related to the scrape job itself
-3. Add a Grafana dashboards with (Prometheus) alerts
+4. Add a Grafana dashboards with (Prometheus) alerts
-4. Add mTLS to the metrics server
+5. Add mTLS to the metrics server

 ## Contributing
 More metrics, useful tweaks, samples, bug fixes, and any other form of contributions are welcome.
 Please fork, modify, and open a PR.
 Please open a GitHub issue for observed bugs or feature requests.
 I will try to attend to them when possible.